Adverse weather, Furlough, Redundancies and Annual Leave

 October is almost upon us and so now is a good time to start preparing for the colder months.
 We have a few hints and tips for you for coping with the colder weather: –

 It happens every year.
 Snow, ice, frost and fallen trees can cause havoc on our roads and also on public transport, so much so that you could have staff who are late to work or even unable to make it in at all because of the winter weather.

 You are under no obligation to pay staff who are unable to attend work, but it is always a good idea to put things in place which allow your staff to maintain pay and also for your business to continue to function.

-Think about allowing staff to arrive later at work, work from home or make up their hours on another occasion.
+Think about allowing staff to arrive later at work, work from home (if they are not already) or make up their hours on another occasion.

 If you do decide to pay staff who cannot attend work, ensure that they are told that it is an act of goodwill and is not intended to be contractual.

 This year has been a difficult year with the school closures that we have already had because of the pandemic.

 Unfortunately, the weather can also be a factor when it comes to school closures and sometimes, even if your staff can travel to work, their children’s schools may decide to close, meaning that your staff have no childcare and, therefore, might be unable to get into work.

 As above, you are under no obligation to pay staff who are unable to attend work but it might be a good idea to think about what staff could do if they have no childcare.

 Many businesses will have had staff working from home due to the pandemic and know that this can be successful.
 So letting staff work from home when their children’s school is closed is a good idea.
 It may well be that your staff are still working from home anyway.